 2. Understand your flaws

 Finding areas of improvement and constantly seeking ways to better yourself is the mark of an excellent leader.
 You should have enough self-awareness to define any underdeveloped skills or potentially problematic characteristics that you may have.
-Make sure to be honest with yourself to avoid missing any flaws.
 Getting a second opinion from your peers might help uncover negative traits that would otherwise be ignored.

 Once you know what characteristics can use improvement, you can start making positive changes.
 Professionals who realize they’re not good at having difficult conversations with colleagues, for example, could work with a mentor or career coach to develop these skills.

 Learning how to take and seek feedback from your superiors is essential for developing as a leader.
 If you have particular skills you wish to build, such as communication, then be sure to ask for specific criticism on those areas and see if those providing input have any recommendations for how to strengthen said skills.
 The feedback you receive will indicate which skills you should prioritize improving, so it’s a good idea to ask for critiques regularly.

 4. Learn from past mistakes